IQKV/standard-maven-single-project-layout/README.md

 The next layer, integration tests, test all places where your application serializes or deserializes data.
 Application Service's REST API, Repositories, or calling third-party services are good examples.
+Run this to enable integration tests, powered by testcontainers:

 ```bash
 mvn clean verify -P use-testcontainers
 ```
-The minimum percentage of code coverage required for the workflow to pass is **80** percent.
+The minimum percentage of code coverage required for the workflow to pass is **80**.

 <a name="license"></a>
 ## 📑 License